-- a.
-Reviewed the internal audit plan issued by the Internal Auditors to ensure adequate scope and coverage on the activities of the Company and the Group; - b.
-Reviewed and deliberated on the reports of audit conducted by the Internal Auditors; and - c.
-Appraised the adequacy of actions and remedial measures taken by the Management in solving the audit issues reported and the improvements required.
+- Reviewed the internal audit plan issued by the internal auditors to ensure adequate scope and coverage on the activities of the Company and the Group; - b.
+Reviewed and deliberated on the reports of audit conducted by the internal auditors; - c.
+Appraised the adequacy of actions and remedial measures taken by the Management in solving the audit issues reported and the improvements required; and - d.
+During the financial year, AC members had one (1) private session with the internal auditors without the presence of Management and Executive Directors.